udaan-iitt/website/src/posts/blog/ed_2/AIChessOP.md

 title: "Evolution Of AI Chess Engines"
 category: "Op-Ed"
 date: "2021-05-30 12:00:00 +09:00"
-desc: "Artificial Intelligence is a revolution within itself with the vast amounts of feats it has been able to achieve.
-There are ample applications of AI in real-world and real-life scenarios as AI has a wide array of use cases that intend to improve quality of life.
-Alternatively, the power of Artificial Intelligence has also helped propel forward a variety of fields to heights considered unattainable just a few decades earlier.
+desc: "The power of Artificial Intelligence has helped propel forward a variety of fields to heights considered unattainable just a few decades earlier.
 Chess is a great example of this."
 thumbnail: "./images/ed2/aichess.jpg"
 authors: "Dhyaan Nayak"
 starred: "false"